Click on the items below to see examples or to learn more about our curriculum.

 Inquiry Research Process: The inquiry process follows four phases: identify, explore, evaluate, demonstrate.

-How do Students Engage in Learning?
-Students engage in learning through a variety of formats that include interdisciplanary seminars and projects, along with blended courses.
+Credit Opportunities: Students engage in learning through a variety of formats that include interdisciplanary seminars and projects, along with blended courses.
 This link will show you all of our credit areas.

 Student Progress and Tools: KM Global is a competency based model that uses a variety of tools to manage student goals, credits and progress.